govCMS/lagoon/README.md

 Running `ahoy build` will build the containers.
 There are no file mounts from the host, but if you ssh into one of the containers (eg `ahoy cli`) you will see the familiar /app/web, etc.

-Running `circleci build` will execute the build steps defined in `.circleci/config.yml` it will try to deploy to Docker Hub - it's the final step so failure is an option if you are just testing the build.

 ## Releasing a govcms/lagoon release to dockerhub

 1. Prepare a release branch from master (release/lagoon-x.x.x - replace x with the correct version)